 "In some counties, the expansion will come in the form of additional offers that will require existing double crop producers to insure," Weddelman said.
-"In most others, the expansion will mean no production history requirements as a condition of insurance and a streamlined written agreement (WA) form that eliminates the need for the arduous WA process."
+"In most others, the expansion will mean no production history requirements as a condition of insurance and a (continued on Page 10)

+streamlined written agreement (WA) form that eliminates the need for the arduous WA process."